maltehedderich/examples-agents/workflows/prompt-chain-example/README.md

 - [@maltehedderich](https://github.com/maltehedderich)

-See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Anthropic for their excellent blog post on building effective agents with LLMs.
-[Read the blog post](https://www.anthropic.com/research/building-effective-agents)
+- Kudos to Anthropic for their insightful blog post on crafting effective agents using large language models.
+[Explore the blog post](https://www.anthropic.com/research/building-effective-agents)